 With my first two children, despite breastfeeding exclusively and co-sleeping, my menstrual cycle returned about a month after delivery and remained on a normal cycle thereafter.
 So, when after my third child my period resumed and then suddenly stopped, I was admittedly a bit scared I was pregnant again despite always using protection.
 Upon attempting to research why exactly this would happen, all that could be found were forums, lots and lots of forums, that required a lot of reading to find even half answers.
 I decided to combine this info with some information from my mid-wife to provide answers for others who experience an irregular period while breastfeeding.

 When should your period while breastfeeding resume, if at all?

 Yes.
 You may experience irregular periods or spotting as a result of variances in the hormones released while breastfeeding.
-This could be a result of a decrease in nursing from say, a sickness in your baby, teething, getting a sitter, or just changes in appetite.
-This is why some women may have a first period after delivery, and maybe even begin having a normal period while breastfeeding, and then stop as an increase in nursing can cause menstruation to stop.
+This could be a result of a decrease in nursing from, say, a sickness in your baby, teething, getting a sitter, or just changes in appetite.
+This is why some women may have a first period after delivery, and may even start having a normal period while breastfeeding, and then stop.
 Your own hormonal balance prior to breastfeeding may also affect how your cycle functions while nursing.
 This explains why in two previous pregnancies I had experienced a period while breastfeeding, but not with the third, my third baby was a piglet–always nursing.